World Trade Organization/Aid for Trade Internship

-Applications will be open until 15 November 2012.
-Applications received after this date will not be considered.
+Applications will be open between 11 and 28 August.
+Applications received outside this time will not be considered.

 Who we are looking for

-•be willing to undergo a mandatory police check;
+•be willing to undergo a mandatory police check; and

-•be willing to re-locate to Geneva, on a self-funded basis, which includes arranging travel, visa, accommodation, and health insurance.
+•be willing to re-locate to Geneva for a period of up to two months, on a self-funded basis, which includes travel, visa, accommodation, and health insurance arrangements.

 Conduct and Ethics

 The Mission demands the highest standards of professional conduct from its employees.
 Ethical conduct by staff and interns contributes significantly to the efficiency and effectiveness of the workplace and to the standing of the Mission and its employees in Australia and internationally.

 In agreeing to participate in the Mission’s Internship Program and undertake duties as directed, interns are required to comply with the Department of Foreign Affairs and Trade’s Locally Engaged Staff Code of Conduct, which takes account of the particular significance of the department's representational role outside Australia.